MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 3. After the app registration is successfully created, select the new app name, click **Next**, and then click **Associate**.
 This adds the required Windows Store registration information to the application manifest.

 > [!NOTE]
-> You will need a Windows Developer account to send push notifications to your UWP app.
-You can [register a developer account](https://developer.microsoft.com/en-us/store/register) if you don't already have one.
+> You must have a Windows Developer account to send push notifications to your UWP app.
+You can [register a Microsoft developer account](https://developer.microsoft.com/en-us/store/register) if you don't already have one.

 ### 2. Get Package SID and Application secret from Application Registration Portal